SolidLabResearch/miravi-a-linked-data-viewer/README.md

 ## Verification Features

-> [!NOTE] Verification features can be configured in `"features"` object, as shown in the configuration example above.

 Miravi can apply two types of verification: Source Verification and Chain Verification.
 Both types require the data source to be structured according to the [W3C Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model-2.0/).